Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Limitations and Future Work

 \section{Limitations and Future Work}

-In this work, we focus on action repetition as the simplest form of temporal abstraction.
-While our analysis suggests that its spectral smoothing effect arises from multi-step transition composition, more expressive forms of temporal abstraction, such as options or learned skills, may induce richer forms of spectral conditioning.
-Extending our theoretical framework to structured temporal abstractions remains an important direction for future research.
+While our study uses continuous maze navigation to isolate the spectral effects of temporal abstraction, several research avenues remain.
+First, while these environments provide a controlled testbed for analyzing effective rank, generalizing our findings to domains with complex contact dynamics—such as locomotion or dexterous manipulation—is a primary direction for future work.

-Additionally, our experiments rely on online interaction, which is most effective in environments with moderate state dimensionality.
-Scaling to higher-dimensional observations may benefit from incorporating offline datasets, as explored in recent work on data-augmented and zero-shot reinforcement learning \citep{sikchi2025FastAW,tirinzoni2025ZeroShotWH}.
-Investigating how temporal abstraction can be combined with offline data to further improve exploration, spectral conditioning, and representation learning is a promising avenue for future work.
+Second, we focus on action repetition as a fundamental form of temporal abstraction.
+More sophisticated frameworks, such as options or learned skills, may induce complex spectral transformations beyond the uniform attenuation studied here.
+Extending our analysis to adaptive abstractions could further clarify how hierarchical structures regularize representation learning.